sogilis/csv_fast_importer/benchmark/README.md

   Ferry::Importer.new.import_csv "benchmark_env", "datasets", file.path
 ```

 ## Results

 ![Benchmark](result.png?raw=true "Benchmark")

-Produced on a MacBookPro (i5 2.4GHz, 8Go RAM, Flash drive), with local PostgreSQL **9.6.1.0** instance.
+Produced on a MacBookPro (OSX 10.12.6, i5 2.4GHz, 8Go RAM, Flash drive), with local PostgreSQL **9.6.1.0** instance.

-Results variability accros multiple executions is lower then 5%.
+:information_source: Results variability accros multiple executions is lower then 5%.

 ## Explanations

+First of all, CSV reading took approximatively **400ms** with `CSV.foreach`, and **1000ms** with `SmarterCSV`.

-First of all, we can notice that all strategies based on Rails' `create!` are very slow.
-Indeed, this strategy run each sql `INSERT` in a dedicated statement, and all ActiveRecord process (validations, callbacks...) is also executed.
+We also can notice that all strategies based on Rails' `create!` are very slow.
+Indeed, this strategy execute each SQL `INSERT` in a dedicated statement, and all ActiveRecord process (validations, callbacks...) is also executed.
 This last point could be very usefull in a Rails application, but is the main drawback when you look for performance.

 `upsert` could be more efficient with an id column in imported file (and a unique constraint in database schema), which is not the case here.
-To you some idea, duration would be divided by 2 :rocket:.
+To give some idea, duration would be divided by 2 :rocket: with such additional column.

 ## How to execute this benchmark?